Abbreviations : Report Help

-Virions are 150 nm or more in diameter, pleomorphic, but usually spherical in shape, although filamentous and other forms are common.
+Virions are 150 nm or more (up to 500nm) in diameter, pleomorphic, but usually spherical in shape in vitreous ice.
 Virions consist of a lipid envelope surrounding a nucleocapsid.
-The envelope is derived directly from the host cell plasma membrane by budding and contains two or three transmembrane glycoproteins.
-These are present as homo-oligomers and form spike-like projections, 8–12 nm in length, spaced 7–10 nm apart (depending on the genus).
+The envelope is derived directly from the host cell plasma membrane by budding and contains two transmembrane glycoproteins (Figure 1.Paramyxoviridae).
+These are present as homo-oligomers and form spike-like projections, 8–12 nm in length, spaced 7–10 nm apart (depending on virus genus affiliation).
+Also, depending on the genus, one or two additional transmembrane proteins may be present.
 One non-glycosylated membrane or matrix protein is associated with the inner face of the envelope.
-The viral nucleocapsid consists of a single species of viral RNA and associated proteins.
-It has helical symmetry and is 13–18 nm in diameter with a 5.5–7 nm pitch (depending on the subfamily); its length can be up to 1000 nm in some genera.
+The virus nucleocapsid consists of negative-sense virus genome RNA and the nucleocapsid protein (N).
+The nucleocapsid has helical symmetry and is approximately 18 nm in diameter with a 7 nm pitch; its length can be up to 1,000 nm in viruses of some genera.
+The ribonucleoprotein (RNP) complex in the virion consists of the nucleocapsid together with the polymerase-associated or phosphoprotein (P) and the L protein (L, including RNA-directed RNA polymerase, capping and cap methylation activities) (Lamb and Parks 2007).
 Multiploid virions are found, although the vast majority of virions contain a single functional genome.
-The viral polymerase is packaged in the virion.

 Virion Mr is about 500 ×106, and much greater for multiploid virions.
 Virion buoyant density in sucrose is 1.18–1.20 g cm−3.
 Virion S20,w is at least 1000S.
 Virions are very sensitive to heat, lipid solvents, ionic and non-ionic detergents, formaldehyde and oxidizing agents.